cmwillett/TheDigitalCookbook/Sides/InstantPotOrangeSpiceCarrots.md

 #### DIRECTIONS
 1. In a 6-qt. electric pressure cooker, combine the first seven ingredients.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to low and set time for 3 minutes.
 When finished cooking, quick-release pressure according to manufacturer's directions.
 2. Select saute setting, and adjust for high heat; bring liquid to a boil.
 In a small bowl, mix cornstarch and water until smooth; gradually stir into carrot mixture.
 Cook and stir until sauce is thickened, 1-2 minutes.
+3. Pour into bowl and let cool for 1 to 2 more minutes (sauce will thicken up a little more)